-The computer has 3 USB ports, which support USB 1.0, USB 1.1, and USB 2.0 devices.
-To add more USB ports, connect an optional hub or expansion product.
+The computer has 4 USB ports, which support USB 1.0, USB 1.1, and USB 2.0 devices.
+An optional USB hub, optional docking device, or an optional expansion product provides additional USB ports that can be used with the computer.